rancher/docs/content/rke/latest/en/etcd-snapshots/_index.md

 | `--ssh-agent-auth`      |   [Use SSH Agent Auth defined by SSH_AUTH_SOCK]({{< baseurl >}}/rke/latest/en/config-options/#ssh-agent) | |
 | `--ignore-docker-version`  | [Disable Docker version check]({{< baseurl >}}/rke/latest/en/config-options/#supported-docker-versions) |

+##### IAM Support
+In addition to API access keys, RKE supports using IAM roles for S3 authentication.
+The cluster etcd nodes must be assigned an IAM role that has read/write access to the designated backup bucket on S3.
+Also, the nodes must have network access to the S3 endpoint specified.

 ### Local One-Time Snapshot Example

 ```